 Population Health and The Practice of Medicine (PHPM)

 Medicine and the U.S. health care system are rapidly transforming.
 Today’s physicians must achieve competencies beyond the knowledge of basic science principles, sound clinical reasoning, and effective communication skills.
 Modern doctors must be prepared to achieve competencies on the population aspects of medical practice.
 Doctors must identify strategies that benefit from the integration of public health and clinical medicine approaches, such as the prevention and surveillance of chronic conditions.
-Physicians must work collaboratively with individuals from other health professions to provide more efficient, safe, equitable and cost-effective team-based care.
-Physicians must also practice behaviors, which decrease inflated health care costs to patients, families and society.
+Physicians must work collaboratively with individuals from other health professions to provide more efficient, safe, equitable, and cost-effective team-based care.
+Physicians must also practice behaviors that decrease inflated health care costs to patients, families, and society.

 The Population Health and the Practice of Medicine (PHPM) theme curriculum was developed to train Einstein medical students to practice in an evolving and complex 21st century health care system.

 - Understand the role of psychological, socioeconomic, environmental, cultural, and other social factors in determining the health status and health care of individuals and populations.